andfanilo/lyon2/docs/mlops.md

     - Add the following code in `docker-compose.yml`.
 This will start a Mongodb next to your server image:

     ```yaml
-    version: '3.1'
+    version: '3'

     services:
         mongo:
             image: mongo
-            restart: always

         server:
             image: mlops:server
-            restart: always
+            build:
+                context: ./server
+                dockerfile: Dockerfile
             ports:
             - 8000:8000
     ```

     - Run the cluster with `docker-compose up`, from the root folder (where `docker-compose.yml` is).
+        - **BEWARE**! only works if your `mlops:server` image has already been built
         - Do you recognize the Mongo logs?
     - Close the cluster with `CTRL+C`, and destroy it with `docker-compose down`.
 A `docker ps -a` should show no containers remaining.
+    - Because the image building info is in `docker-compose.yml`, you can rebuild the images immediately with `docker-compose up --build` instead.
+Try it out.

+!!! warning "Exercise - Building our first Dockerized Fullstack web service"
     - Let's add some code into `server/app.py` to push data into Mongo.
-You know how to do this right :D ?
-So create a new `GET` method so that if you connect to `/add/mango` it adds `{fruit: mango}` to mongodb, and another `GET` method `/list` that returns all fruits in mongodb.
+Create a new `GET` method so that if you connect to `/add/mango` it adds `{fruit: mango}` to mongodb, and another `GET` method `/list` that returns all fruits in mongodb.
+        - Test locally before building your Docker image.
+Like in the `NoSQL` TD, run a side `MongoDB` container with `docker run -it --rm --name some-mongo -p 27017:27017 mongo:4`, and `MongoClient("localhost", 27017)` should work.
+If you run locally with `uvicorn --host 0.0.0.0 app:app --reload`, every code change you make will be instantly built into FastAPI.
         - Use [the Path params doc](https://fastapi.tiangolo.com/tutorial/path-params/) to get started
-        - Don't forget to install pymongo both in your local environment and Dockerfile.
-And don't forget to rebuild your image.
-        - When using `docker-compose`, the URL to connect to with your `MongoClient` is not `localhost` but `mongo`...the name of the service in the `docker-compose` file!
-        - Remember, ALWAYs return Python dictionaries in FastAPI.
+        - Remember, ALWAYS return Python dictionaries in FastAPI.
 Not only strings.
 Wrap up your results in `{"data": res}` if needed.
+        - Don't forget to install pymongo in Dockerfile.
+        - When running in `docker-compose`, the URL to connect to with your `MongoClient` is not `localhost` but `mongo`...the name of the service in the `docker-compose` file!

     ??? abstract "Solution ONLY if you feel stuck"
         My `server/app.py` content: